CarmackMo/DynamicScrollRect/README.md

 ## Introduction

-In many scenarios you might need a scrollable view to display a bunch of elements that cannot be displayed in one screen at the same time.
+In many scenarios, you might need a scrollable view to display a bunch of elements that cannot be displayed on one screen at the same time.
 In some cases you may also want to arrange the layout of scroll view vertically or horizontally while some elements in the scroll view contain their own layouts as well, such as developing a scroll view to display player inventory in which items should be categorized by their types.

 ![RealCase](Images/RealCase.gif)

 The `ScrollView` component provided by Unity is a simple solution for your needs.
-However, `ScrollView` instanciates all elements and manage them at once, consuming a lot of resources on those elements that are not displayed.
+However, `ScrollView` instantiates all elements and manages them at once, consuming a lot of resources on those elements that are not displayed.
-*DynamicScrollRect* provides a optimized solution for this scenarios.
-The scroll view will only instanciate those elements that are going to be displayed within the scroll view, saving a lot of draw calls and menory in use. *DynamicScrollRect* also support the nested layout structure mentioned above.
+*DynamicScrollRect* provides an optimized solution for this scenario.
+The scroll view will only instantiate those elements that are going to be displayed within the scroll view, saving a lot of draw calls and memory in use. *DynamicScrollRect* also supports the nested layout structure mentioned above.
 If you are trying to display a large number of elements or construct a complex scroll view layout, *DynamicScrollRect* is absolutely what you need!

 ![Demo1](Images/Demo1.gif)